 Failing_noopoperation implements a No-op, which always fails at application time, and should never appear in applied blocks.
 This operation allows end-users to sign arbitrary messages which have no computational semantics.

-When a block is created and propagated on the network, delegates that have endorsing rights for the matching block level and round can emit an endorsement operation.
-Endorsement operations are included in the next block.
+When a block is created and propagated on the network, delegates that have attesting rights for the matching block level and round can emit an attestation operation.
+Attestation operations are included in the next block.

 See baking rights.